2021-2022 Board of Directors

 Executive Director, Sally Kelley

 Sally is intimately connected to the choral world with over 15 years’ experience conducting choral ensembles of a wide variety of skill levels from community to professional.
 In 2019, she was the conducting intern for professional vocal ensemble VOCES8, assisting on recording projects, conducting a professional choir and orchestra, and acting as assistant music director of the Milton Abbey International Music Festival.
 Also in 2019, she was a guest conductor for the Canto Lirico program at the Teatro del Bicentenario in San Juan, Argentina.
 Sally received her master’s degree in Choral Conducting from Middle Tennessee State University where she taught for six years.
 Currently, she is a doctoral candidate (ABD) in choral conducting and entrepreneurial music at Ball State University.
 While at Ball State University, she was conductor for University Choral Union and assistant conductor for the Statesmen, Women’s Chorus, and Chamber Choir.
-She currently acts as Artistic Director for White River Sound in Indianapolis and serves as adjunct faculty at Indiana University East.
+She currently acts as Artistic Director for White River Sound in Indianapolis and serves as adjunct faculty at Anderson University.

 Sally has been involved in non-profit work for most of her life.
 As a native Texan, she grew up working with her mother at Mission Northeast in Houston.
 During her college years, she was director of a summer educational program at Mission Northeast, serving underprivileged children in the North Houston area.
 In Tennessee, Sally served for seven years as director of an educational program that collaborated with teachers in the local schools, teaching middle and high school students about healthy relationships.
 During her time at Ball State University, she co-directed the Prism Project, a performance arts education program for children in the community with exceptionalities.